 The second: a cat can be too shy to come out if it is trapped.
 Ask people to open a garage and walk away for a few minutes.

 The next time Charlie went missing he was in the same garage.
 The message here: cats don’t learn!
-The neighbor gave me her number and said call her any time we lose him.
+The neighbor gave me her number and said to call her any time we lost him.

 Cats can sustain many injuries whilst fighting.
 One day I noticed Harry was dragging his tail on the ground.
 When I stroked him he didn’t raise it in the usual way and seemed quite miserable.
 I stroked him again and he swore (in a cat way) when I touched a particular spot.